Robust Elicitable Functionals: Elicitability and robust elicitable functionals

 and for some $k(z)> 0$. \end{lemma}

-\textit{Proof} Clearly, $H$ is strictly convex in $z$ as it is a composition of two strictly convex functions in $z$.
+\textit{Proof} Clearly, $H$ is strictly convex in $z$ as it is a composition of the monotone and convex exponential function and the scoring function, which is convex in $z$.
 Similarly, it is locally Lipschitz continuous in $z$ as $H$ is the composition of two locally Lipschitz functions.
 As $H$ is strictly convex in $z$, we have that $\E[H(z,Y)]$ is also convex in $z$ for all $Y \in \L$.
 Thus, $R^H$ exists and is an elicitable functional.

 By Corollary 9 of \cite{SteinwartEtAl2014}, $R^H$ is identifiable and has an oriented identification function, which we denote by $W$.
 By iii), Theorem 8 of \cite{SteinwartEtAl2014}, the identification function satisfies for almost all $(z,y)$